alexsjcho/mern-social-full-stack-app/README.md

 ## FUTURE IMPROVEMENTS

 1. _Add Marketplace_: Hook up with Udemy API or something where developers can buy courses inside the app
+2. _Job Search_: Potentially add a job API from Greenhouse to allow users to find jobs in the platform

 # MENTORS